-Weinstein's casting couch horror
+The horror of Weinstein's casting couch

 The scandal surrounding Harvey Weinstein shows it is impossible to understand the history of film and television without recognising the central role, and potential horror, of the so-called casting couch.

 This colloquialism refers to the capacity for auditions to turn into mechanisms for sexual exploitation.
-The casting couch is a kind of erotic theatre in itself: one in which would-be performers supposedly exhibit their suitability for a particular role in exchange for sexual favours.
+The casting couch is a kind of erotic theatre in itself: one in which would-be performers exhibit their suitability for a particular role and provide sexual favours.

 It is a place with a very hierarchical power dynamic: ambitious, not to say desperate, talent; and producer, director or whoever with the capacity to make dreams come true.